-The public healthcare system in Ecuador provides free healthcare services to locals and foreigners; however, access to high-quality healthcare and specialized medical treatment may be limited outside of major cities.
-Travelers must ensure that their insurance includes coverage for air ambulance evacuation.
-If you travel to the Galapagos Islands by boat, you may be required to provide information such as your blood type and emergency contact details when boarding.
+Ecuador's public healthcare system provides free services; however, high-quality or specialized care may be limited outside major cities.
+Ensure insurance covers air ambulance evacuation.
+When traveling to the Galapagos Islands by boat, you may be required to provide your blood type and emergency contact information.

-Travelers entering Ecuador via land or river borders from Peru or Colombia must provide a criminal record certificate from their country of residence for the past five years.
-However, exemptions include individuals with valid Ecuadorian visas, diplomatic passport holders, children under 18, victims of human trafficking, or those seeking international protection under Ecuador's Human Mobility Law.
-No restrictions apply to those entering Ecuador by air.
+Travelers entering Ecuador from Peru or Colombia by land or river must provide a criminal record certificate for the past five years.
+Exemptions apply to those with valid visas, diplomatic passports, children under 18, trafficking victims, or those seeking protection under Ecuador's Human Mobility Law.
+No restrictions exist for air arrivals.